Chapter 4 There are always unintended consequences

 For those of us into ancient coins (as I currently am) NGC is doing something long overdue in this field of numismatics, based on the coins they have certified, they are developing a condition census of sorts (i.e., not a true condition census) that will still provide very useful information to the ancient coin collecting community.
 I have no idea when the results of this project will be made available (if at all) to NGC members or the collecting community in general.
 However NGC has made its data available to Heritage Auctions who in turn provides this data as part of their online auction listings.

 When I found this data I was overjoyed.
-But I was also surprised at the large number of MS, Ch AU, AU and Ch XF coins some issued had.
+But I was also surprised at the large number of MS, Ch AU, AU and Ch XF coins some ancient issues had.
 I mean really surprised.
 I expected the data for this census to be skewed to the upper end grades because let’s face it unless you have a really rare coin who is going to pay round trip registered mail postage and grading fees for a common fine ancient and depending on the issue this question could include VF’s.

 It appears (I cannot document this) that ancient coin prices have started to drop in general because the upper end coin prices have dropped due to a perceived larger than expected availability of inventory in higher grades.
 This most likely is not true for the truly key/rare issues but rather those specimens typically found in ancient collections.